Who is who on the Internet and who did what when

 Regarding these new dial-up home users, the plan was to be able to dial up an ISP's telephone number using a home phone modem, be automatically granted access to a modem from a pool of modems at the ISP's premises, and thus have a temporary IP address assigned to the home computer for the length of the phone call.
 Initial costs for these SLIP / PPP connections were $US175 per month.
 But competition between ISPs & new technology meant that over the next two years prices plummeted rapidly.
 So while Mosaic was a fairly basic browser by today's standards, its new features introduced huge numbers of "unskilled" users to the web.
 At the end of 1993 there were 20,000 separate networks, involving over 2 million host computers and 20 million individual users.
 Click here to see year by year growth.

 In February 1994, the NSF awarded contracts to four NAPs (Network Access Points) or, as they are now known, IXPs (Internet Exchange Points), operating at 155Mbps — one in New York operated by Sprint, one in Washington D.C. operated by MFS, one in Chicago operated by Ameritech, and one in California operated by Pacific Bell.
 These new Tier 1 networks now formed a mesh rather than a single backbone network, having mutual peering agreements to allow network traffic exchange to occur without cost.
 Over the following year, all the regional NSFnet networks migrated their connections to commercial network providers connected to one (or more) of these NAPs.
-In late 1994, America Online (AOL) purchased ANSnet's assets and operations.
-Also this year, the immensely successful web directory Yahoo was created.
-Southwest Airlines offered the first e-tickets for passengers.
-And at the end of 1994, with 30,000 web sites now online, the Netscape browser, a predecessor of the open source browser, Mozilla Firefox, was released.
-Netscape cost non-academic users just $US39 and soon gained over 80% market share.

-On April 30 1995, the NSFnet was dissolved.
-The Internet Service Providers had now taken over — internetMCI, ANSnet (now owned by AOL), SprintLink, UUNET and PSINet.
+On April 30 1995 the NSFnet was dissolved, followed by America Online (AOL) purchasing ANSnet's assets and operations.
+The Internet Service Providers had now taken over — internetMCI, SprintLink, UUNET, PSINet, and ANSnet (now owned by AOL).
 Click here to see a diagram.
 There was a massive surge in registrations for the .com domain space.
-In August, Microsoft released Internet Explorer 1.0 free in a Windows 95 add-on pack.
+In August, Microsoft released Internet Explorer 1.0 in a Windows 95 add-on pack.
 On September 14th, the NSF imposed a yearly fee of $50 per domain name, payable through Network Solutions.
 In December, Netscape added support for Javascript as a brand new web language.
 The first search engine to allow natural language queries, Alta Vista, was released.
 VocalTec released the first real-time VoIP.

 Go top